Insurgency in the Preševo Valley: 2004

-Several attacks on army were recorded in this period, such as: attack on watchtower in Čarska kula, sabotage on the pillar through which is powered the base of near Dobrosin and the stoning of a military motor vehicle in the village of Lučane.
+Several attacks on army were recorded in this period, such as attacks on a watchtower in Čarska kula, sabotages on a pillar through which is powered the base of near Dobrosin, and the stoning of a military motor vehicle in the village of Lučane.

 2009 attacks

-On 9 July 2009, two members of Serbian Gendarmery were wounded after unnamed 'terrorists' launched a grenade at their Land Rover near the village of Lučane.
+On 9 July 2009, two members of the Gendarmery were wounded after unnamed 'terrorists' launched a grenade at their Land Rover near the village of Lučane.
 Another vehicle in the same patrol and nearby houses were also damaged.
-On 14 July bomb exploded near the entrance of a building in Preševo where ethnic Albanian member of Gendarmery lived with his family.
+On 14 July, a bomb exploded near the entrance of a building in Preševo where ethnic Albanian member of the Gendarmery lived with his family.
 His wife and son were injured.
 Minister of Internal Affairs Ivica Dačić described this attacks as a terrorist act.
-Same night police conducted an operation on a border with Kosovo, cutting illegal arms smuggling to central Serbia.
-Minister Dačić also said they found large amounts of weapons and ammunition in village Norča near Preševo.
+The same night, police conducted an operation on a border with Kosovo, cutting illegal arms smuggling to central Serbia.
+Dačić also said they found large amounts of weapons and ammunition in village Norča near Preševo.
 The Government of Serbia accused former UÇPMB high-ranking member Lirim Jakupi, known as "Commander Nazi".
 He was also wanted by Macedonia for attacks on police in 2005.